M18 smoke grenade: Non-submersible Variant

 In 1971, a non-submersible version of the M18 was created by Northrup Carolina, a subsidiary of Northrup Grumman at the time.
-This version of the M18 had a silicon ballute which acted as a parachute and flotation device.
+This version was the same physical dimensions as the standard M18 and looked almost identical on the outside.
+The body contained a chimney design vent hole under the fuse assembly in the middle.
+Surrounding the chimney was a folded silicone fiberglass ballute that was attached to a bulkhead plate.
+8 vent holes on the top of the bulkhead were used to inflate the ballute when the grenade was ignited.
+Below the bulkhead was a starter/ignition mixture, inflation mixture, and smoke mixture.

+When ignited and thrown, the top of the grenade with the fuse assembly detached while the ballute inflated.
+The grenade would then glide towards the ground upright, and could float in water.
 During testing it was found these versions of the M18 had a lower smoke volume but burning time was almost double of the standard M18 with 90 seconds minimum.
-Although testing was considered successful, this version of the M18 was not used outside of testing.
-It was created as the standard M18 provided poor visibility for signaling when used in areas partially or fully covered in water in Vietnam.
+Although testing was considered successful, this version of the M18 was not used outside of it.
+It was created as the standard M18 was found to provide poor visibility for signaling when used in areas partially or fully covered in water in Vietnam.